 You can also choose the online filing option.
 You’ll still need to pay the filing fee if you file online, which you can do with a credit card.
 Click here to file your Articles of Organization online.

-Once you’ve finished filing the Articles of Organization form for your company, the Secretary of State will contact you via mail or email once they process all of your formation documents.
-This can typically take around 10 days.
-If you’d like to get through this process faster you could choose ‘expedited processing’.
+Once you’ve finished filing the Articles of Organization form for your company, the Secretary of State will contact you via mail or email once they process your formation documents.
+This will typically take around 10 days.
+If you’d like to get through this process faster you could choose “expedited processing.”

 To get the Secretary of State’s office to process your document a bit faster, you can use an LLC formation service.
 Many LLC formation services offer expedited processing for an additional fee and ensure the processing of your forms in around 48 hours.